 This vacuum is user-friendly, even for the most inexperienced cleaners.
-Reviewers enjoy the simplicity of the device.
-Only a few buttons and you should be off to a good start.
+Reviewers enjoy the device’s simplicity since it only has a few buttons.

 The stainless steel telescopic wand will adjust to your desired length.
-Attached to the hose, it will reach 29.5 feet.
-This makes it easier on your back and hands.
-It also allows you to reach far-away places with fewer movements.
+Attached to the hose, it will reach 29.5 feet allowing you to get into hard-to-reach places.

 The wheels come with a 360-degree swivel feature.
-It should gently stroll behind you as you’re cleaning your floors.
+The vacuum will gently stroll along as you’re cleaning your floors.

 Hardwood Protective Features

 The main floor head includes a floor-operated switch.
-It allows you to go from a carpet cleaning to a hardwood floor mode by turning the brushes on and off.
+It allows you to go from carpet cleaning to hardwood floor mode by turning the brushes on and off.

 The small wheels are rubberized to prevent the wood from potential scratches.
-End-users feel comfortable using it on delicate hardwood floors and don’t report any damage.
+Users feel comfortable using it on delicate hardwood floors and don’t report any damage.